crzysdrs/DailyVictimArchive/README.md

 ## Misc

-Git-Annex will get the archive from https://dl.dropboxusercontent.com/u/13119212/gamespy.tar.gz
+Git-Annex will get files found in [gamespy.tar.gz](https://crzysdrs.net/gamespy.tar.gz)

-The site based on these scripts is located at http://crzysdrs.sytes.net/dv/ .
+The site based on these scripts is located at http://crzysdrs.net/dv/ .